 By Laura Rutkowski, Staff Writer

 Writer Gaby Hull has a knack of taking cat-and-mouse stories and turning them on their head.
-Last year, we described her ITV drama Cheat as a “stand-off between two cats”.
-With her latest series, We Hunt Together, plenty more traps are set (for mice – literally – and for people), with the “characters trying to one up each other and catch the other one out”, says star Hermione Corfield (Rust Creek).
+Last year, we described his ITV drama Cheat as a “stand-off between two cats”.
+With his latest series, We Hunt Together, plenty more traps are set (for mice – literally – and for people), with the “characters trying to one up each other and catch the other one out”, says star Hermione Corfield (Rust Creek).

 Hermione plays “hustler” Freddy Lane, otherwise known as “premium girl” Zara Thustra, who works in the sex industry, operating hotlines and attending paid-for dates set up through so-called dating apps.
 As one of her dates is about to assault her, Babeni “Baba” Lenga (Dipo Ola, Baghdad Central) steps in and beats him up.